 The knit carriage is set to KCII, canceling the end needle selection.

 Once the first row has been preselected and the planned color is chosen, with COL, set the main bed to tuck in both directions, leave the ribber set to knit, and continue knitting changing color every 2 rows.

 In my swatch, the dark contrast color was used for the initial black pixel all-knit rows.

-The work on the machine: A reminder: in my experience, the Brother cast on combs are usually chrome-colored, Studio grey, and Passap and I believe Superba ones were traditionally green.
-The first 2, designed for 4.5 mm machines, the latter for 5mm.
+The work on the machine: A reminder: in my experience, the Brother cast-on combs are usually chrome-colored, Studio grey, and Passap, and I believe Superba ones were traditionally green.
+The first 2 were designed for 4.5 mm machines, the latter for 5mm.
 The different mm spacing does not make the 5 mm combs suitable for casting on on Brother, but they can be poked through the knit in progress.
-I like to leave the first comb and weights on, insert the new comb closer to the beds, and then move the weight up and then remove the lower position comb.
+I like to leave the first comb and weights on, insert the new comb closer to the beds, and then move the weight up, and then remove the lower position comb.